 A no-fuss recipe for slow cooker BBQ pulled chicken.
 Just set and forget until it’s time to eat.
 Serve with coleslaw, pickles and chips or your favorite sides!

-If you’re craving a simple, no-fuss slow cooker BBQ pulled chicken sandwich, this one is for you.
-It’s as easy as lining up the slow cooker with some chicken breasts, mixing together the sauce, pouring it over the chicken and setting it to cook for x amount of hours.
-Come back, shred, toss in the sauce and you’re ready for a delicious BBQ sandwich,
+If you’re craving a simple, no-fuss slow cooker BBQ pulled chicken sandwich, this recipe is for you.
+It’s as easy as some chicken breasts in the slow cooker, mixing the sauce and pouring it over the chicken and setting it to cook for 3-4 hours on high or 7-8 hours on low.
+Come back, shred the chicken, toss it back in the sauce and you’re ready for a delicious BBQ sandwich.

-Serve it up with regular burger buns, slider buns, sweet Hawaiian rolls, or brioche buns.
+Serve the delicious, fall-apart juicy BBQ chicken on some burger buns, sliders, sweet Hawaiian rolls, or brioche buns.
 I went with brioche.
-You’ll get about 4 big servings on a regular brioche bun or 6 servings on a smaller burger bun.
+You’ll get about 4 big servings on a regular brioche bun or 6 servings on smaller burger buns.
 There’ll be even more servings if you decide to go for sliders.
-Don’t forget coleslaw, your favorite pickles and some chips, or other sides like cornbread, Texas toast, blackened corn, corn on the cob, mashed potatoes, mac and cheese, baked beans, or some greens.
+Don’t forget coleslaw, your favorite pickles and some chips, or other sides like potato salad, cornbread, Texas toast, blackened corn, creamed corn, corn on the cob, mashed potatoes, mac and cheese, baked beans, or some veggies.
+Let’s start cooking.

 Make sure to use boneless, skinless chicken breasts and pat them dry before lining them up in the slow cooker.
 You’ll want skinless chicken breasts because the fat from the skin will melt in the slow cooker and dilute the sauce BIG TIME.
 This is the same reason we fully defrost the chicken and pat it dry after.
 And while you’re patting it dry, yank off any excess fat you see on the edges.
 Same reason: fat in slow cooker = BAD.